snhstq/IBM3705_R5/README.md

 0244 3350 dasd/ncpssp.3350         <=== Added
 ...

-Now add the 3705 to the configuration file.
-Again, use an address that is generated as a 3705.
+Now add the 3705 to the hercules configuration file.
+Make sure to use an address that is generated as a 3705.
 For TK5 this is 660.
 Make sure to comment out the existing definition for device 660.
 For TK5 the updates should be made to tk5_default.cnf:
 \#
 \# NCP VTAM